assadawutz/navy_encrypt_mobile/README.md

      `.env` file with the keystore path/passwords.
 The default sample points to `../secrets/navy_release.keystore`, which resolves to a sibling directory outside of version control.
+3. To customise the app name in Flutter builds, pass a compile-time define such as `--dart-define=APP_DISPLAY_NAME="Navy Encrypt"`.
+Secrets should be sourced from the native platforms (for example, `key.properties`) instead of shipping inside the Dart binary.
-3. Windows release archives are generated with `windows/scripts/package_release.ps1`, which bundles the runner output into a portable ZIP without tracking binaries in git.
+4. Windows release archives are generated with `windows/scripts/package_release.ps1`, which bundles the runner output into a portable ZIP without tracking binaries in git.
-4. ก่อน build iOS ให้สร้าง asset ด้วยสคริปต์:
+5. ก่อน build iOS ให้สร้าง asset ด้วยสคริปต์:
    ```bash
    fvm flutter pub run tool/generate_apple_assets.dart
    ```